Dana International

 Sharon Cohen (שרון כהן; born 2 February 1969), professionally known as Dana International (דנה אינטרנשיונל), is an Israeli pop singer.
 She has released eight albums and three additional compilation albums.
-She was the winner of the Eurovision Song Contest 1998 in Birmingham with the song "Diva".
+She was the winner of the Eurovision Song Contest 1998 in Birmingham with the song "Diva" - the first transgender winner in Eurovision history.

 After consolidating her initial commercial success with the albums Umpatampa (1994) and Maganuna (1996), she was selected in 1998 to represent Israel in the Eurovision Song Contest with her song "Diva".
 Placing first at the international competition, she came to public attention throughout Europe.

-Dana following up this success with the albums Free (1999), Yoter VeYoter (2001), HaHalom HaEfshari (2002) and Hakol Ze Letova (2007), she represented Israel in Eurovision a second time in 2011, this time with the song "Ding Dong", which failed to make it into the final.
+Following her success with the albums Free (1999), Yoter VeYoter (2001), HaHalom HaEfshari (2002) and Hakol Ze Letova (2007), she represented Israel in Eurovision a second time in 2011, this time with the song "Ding Dong", which failed to make it into the final.
 The same year, she became a judge on the Israeli television music talent contest Kokhav Nolad.

 Early life

 Cohen was born in Tel Aviv, Israel, to a family of Yemenite-Jewish descent.
 Her paternal grandparents lived in Petah Tikva.
 She is the youngest of three children, and was named after an uncle who had been killed during a terrorist attack.

 Though assigned male at birth, she identified as female from a very young age.
-She wanted to become a singer from the age of eight, when she watched Israeli singer Ofra Haza perform her song "Chai" in the 1983 Eurovision Song Contest.
+She wanted to become a singer from the age of eight.
 Although the family was quite poor, her mother worked to pay for her music lessons, and she stated that her childhood was happy.
 She came out as transgender at the age of 13.

 Career

 1990–1993: Dana International

 At 18 years of age, Cohen (still legally male at the time) earned a living as a drag queen, parodying many famous female singers.
 During one of her performances, she was discovered by Offer Nissim, a well-known Israeli DJ, who produced her debut single "Saida Sultana" ("The Great Saida"), a satirical version of Whitney Houston's song "My Name Is Not Susan".
 The song received considerable exposure and helped launch her career as a professional singer.

 In 1993, Dana International flew to London for male-to-female sex reassignment surgery and legally changed her name to Sharon Cohen.
 Returning home with her new name, that same year Cohen released her first album, titled Danna International, in Israel.
-Soon after, the album was also released in several other countries including Greece, Jordan, and Egypt (In Jordan and Egypt the album sold illegally).
+Soon after, the album was also released in several other countries including Greece, Jordan, and Egypt (In Jordan and Egypt the album sold illegally; in the latter's case, these were only accessible at a music kiosk in Cairo by saying the code word "sousou", which was taken from the Arabic verse of Saida Sultana).
 Sharon's stage name Dana International comes from the title track of the album, and was originally spelled with two n's.
 Danna International soon became a gold record in Israel.